Custom Search

-How to Paint Water Realistically?
+Always Wanted To Learn How To Paint Water Realistically?

-and really see water, in a whole new way.
+My process teaches you how to paint water, and really see water, in a whole new way.

 Water is one of the most compelling subjects to paint, and yet it can all end so badly.
 The problem often is; where to start?

-I wrestled with creating the illusion of fluidity, clarity and some semblance of realism for a long time.
 Eventually I discovered a way of looking at water that allows us to recreate it in almost any circumstance.

-Firstly, your technical ability, or your ability to use a brush, mix colour etc.
+• Firstly, your technical ability, or your ability to use a brush, mix colour etc.

-Secondly, your ability to observe, and find the detail necessary to create something that is convincing.
+• Secondly, your ability to observe, and find the detail necessary to create something that is convincing.

 This tutorial is primarily about the "details" I use when painting water.